 3. Suggest healthy recipes

 Nutrition plays a vital role in maintaining good health at any age.
 Eating a nutrient-rich diet will keep your parent’s energy levels up and help them stick to a healthy weight.
-MedlinePlus states that “good nutrition can also help to prevent some diseases, high blood pressure, osteoporosis, type 2 diabetes, and some cancers.”
+MedlinePlus states that “good nutrition can also help to preventing falls some diseases, high blood pressure, osteoporosis, type 2 diabetes, and some cancers.”

 Many elderly people find it more difficult to eat a balanced diet.
 This may be due to a lack of interest in food or a low appetite.
 Health conditions and mobility issues can also make it more difficult for seniors to plan and prepare healthy meals.
 You can improve your parent’s nutrition by suggesting healthy recipes that are full of fresh foods.
 Take a look at this article by A Place For Mom for ideas of quick and healthy recipes for seniors.
 You can also show your parents how to find healthy recipes online using search engines and food blogs.

 If your aging parents are struggling to prepare home-cooked meals, then you could offer to drop food round if you live nearby.
 You could also make healthy eating easier for them by offering to do their weekly grocery shop or helping them plan simple meals for the week.

 Senior loneliness is common, and it can have a hugely damaging effect on an older person’s physical and mental health.
 One of the best ways for you to help your aging parents stay healthy and happy is by staying in regular contact.
 Make an effort to check how your parents are doing and take an interest in their lives.

 If you live nearby, then try to pop in once a week, even if it’s only for a quick cup of tea and a chat.
 If you live in a different city or state, then you can schedule regular phone calls and video calls to communicate with your parents.
 A family messaging app like Family Talk can be downloaded so that you and your parents can stay in regular contact.